 With so many options to choose from, it can be a bit overwhelming trying to narrow down the best lenses for wedding photography if you’re a Nikon shooter.

-When I was first starting out, I got it in my head that I needed to have like a million lenses in my bag to successfully shoot weddings.
+When I was first starting out, I got it in my head that I needed to have a ton of lenses in my bag to successfully shoot weddings.
 But that really couldn’t be any further from the truth.

-Now after shooting weddings professionally for a couple of years now, I’ve figured out what setups work and which ones don’t.
+After shooting weddings professionally for a couple of years now, I’ve figured out what setups work and which ones don’t.
 And I’ve come to find that what works best for me is to keep things simple.
-Having too many options in wedding photography can actually be a bad thing.
+Having too many options for wedding photography can actually be a bad thing.

 If you’re constantly switching lenses and trying to get the “perfect” focal length for every situation, you’re going to miss important shots.
 And being that couples hire me to document one of the most important days of their lives, I don’t want to let them down.

 Wedding photography clients invest a lot in their photographers.
 So for Nikon shooters, I think it’s important to get the best Nikon lenses for weddings that your budget allows for.